 Drug Free Schools and Campuses Act of 1989

-The Drug Free Schools and Campuses Act of 1989 requires that all students be notified annually of Craven Community College’s Alcohol and Drug Abuse Policy.
+The Drug Free Schools and Campuses Act of 1989 requires that all students be notified annually of Craven Community College’s Drug Alcohol Abuse Policy in the Student Handbook.
 Other policies regarding student conduct and sanction for violations can be found in the Policies Section of the Craven Community College Policies and Procedures Manual.

 More information on local resources to assist you with the prevention of substance abuse is available from the Craven Community College Human Resources Office.